Accessories & Tools

 Offset Smokers

 Lump charcoal works a little differently here.
 Most offset cooks use lump to establish a quick-starting, clean-burning coal bed in the firebox, then feed split logs on top of it once the fire is established.
 The lump gets you to temperature fast without the harsh smoke you get from raw wood starting cold.
+If you’re in the market for one, check out our reviews on the best offset smokers.

 Adding Flavor

 Whichever rig you’re running, this is where wood chunks come in.
 Bury a few chunks of your preferred wood (hickory, oak, cherry, apple — whatever suits what you’re cooking) throughout the unlit charcoal bed rather than dumping them all in one spot.
 As the fire burns down and reaches each chunk, it ignites gradually and gives you a steady, even smoke instead of one big burst that can turn bitter.
+Check out our guide on the best wood for smoking to pair the right flavor with your meat.

 Long-Haul Maintenance